 Section 1.
 Nominations

 All officers (except the Editor and Trustees) and all Councilors shall be nominated by a Nominating Committee comprising three members.
+Student representatives will be self-nominated, and will communicate their willingness to serve and their interest in serving through the formal application process above to the current student representatives.
 Each President just before the time of the annual meeting will nominate one SSB member, who is not a member of the council, to the nominating committee.
 Each nominating committee member will serve three years.
 In the third year of his or her term, the member will head the nominating committee.
 The past president will serve in an advisory role.
 The committee reports to the Council via the Executive Vice President.
 The committee will work from September-January to assemble the ballot including any constitutional amendments approved by the council.
 The ballot must be finalized and approved by the council by the beginning of March.
 Elections must be held at least two months prior to the annual meeting.
 The Committee shall secure two candidates or more for each position to be elected by the general membership (President-Elect, Councilors, and if necessary President), and one or more candidates for each position to be elected by the Council (Executive Vice President, Treasurer, Awards Director, and Program Director).
 Five members of the Society may nominate a candidate for

 President-Elect (and if necessary, President) or Councilor (see Bylaw 3).
 Any